How to Manage Psoriasis and Exercise Safely

 How Exercise Benefits People With Psoriasis

-If simple measures are implemented, exercise can relieve symptoms, improve the effectiveness of treatments, decrease stress, and help you maintain a healthy weight.
-Exercise also:
+If simple measures are implemented, exercise can relieve symptoms, improve the effectiveness of treatments, decrease stress and help you maintain a healthy weight.

-- Aids circulation and can help medications use to treat psoriasis work better
+- Aids circulation and can help medications used to treat psoriasis work better.

 Problems arise when exercise is done without taking precautions to relieve the physical stress on the body.
 For example, if you wear clothing that does not allow the free flow of air to your skin, lesions may become irritated and flare up.

 One of the most important reasons to control your weight is that being overweight contributes to inflammation, and as a result, flare-ups.
 Keeping inflammation under control will not only relieve psoriasis, it will keep your entire body healthy.

 Managing a healthy weight will also decrease your risks of developing diabetes, breathing problems and cardiovascular illnesses.

 When you are diagnosed with psoriasis, you may have an increased risk of heart disease, so exercise is especially important.
 The anti-inflammatory effects of exercise help reduce risks of heart and blood vessel conditions, including blood clots, stroke and heart attack.

 You can also improve circulation throughout your body from regular exercise.
 As a result of this, medications prescribed to treat your psoriasis may be more effective.

 Healthy circulation also aids detoxification, as your body removes irritating wastes more effectively when your circulation is robust.
 It also supports the function of your skin, kidneys, digestive tract, and liver — all of which contribute to healthy detoxification.

 Unfortunately, many individuals who have psoriasis are sensitive about their appearance.
 They tend to withdraw socially and limit their involvement in healthy activities.
 Some people who have psoriasis feel isolated.